Florida Backyard header image

 nc5erw.jpg

 This is the Red Pontiac, about 3 lbs worth.
-I wound up discarding about five of them due to pest chewage, but a respectable haul.
+I wound up discarding about five of them due to pest chewage, but a respectable haul, but there are professional services which help with this.
 The majority of them were near the bottom of the bag, so I think we didn’t get dirt into the bag fast enough to prevent the stems from hardening off.
 (Sunlight will cause the hardening, and then they’ll be incapable of producing potatoes all the way up.)

 Today we cracked open the vertical bins to see what we could see.
 This is done by laying a tarp in front of the bin (to catch the dirt)…